tianhuih/react-practice-AI-summarizer/README.md

 # React AI Summarizer

 A simple frontend application built with React for practice purposes.
 This project leverages OpenAI’s GPT-4 model to generate summaries from provided URLs.
-You can [try it out on Netlify](https://use-ai-summarizer.netlify.app/).
+You can [try it out here](https://use-ai-summarizer.netlify.app/).

 ## Features